 Weight loss is a matter of balance.
-If you are not overweight or obese and you are trying to lose weight, it is important to assess how much weight is a healthy amount to lose.
-Medical professionals often use your body mass index, a formula based on your height and weight, to determine if you are at a healthy weight and what is a safe amount of weight to lose.
-According to the MayoClinic.com, individuals with a body mass index below 18.5 are underweight, individuals between 18.5 and 24.9 are of normal weight, individuals between 25 and 29.9 are overweight and those over 30 are obese.
+If you do not have overweight or obesity and you are trying to lose weight, it is important to assess how much weight is a healthy amount to lose.
+Medical professionals often use your body mass index, a formula based on your height and weight, to determine if you have a healthy weight and what is a safe amount of weight to lose.
+According to the MayoClinic.com, individuals with a body mass index below 18.5 have underweight, individuals between 18.5 and 24.9 have normal weight, individuals between 25 and 29.9 have overweight and those over 30 have obesity.

 Exercise regularly for at least 30 minutes each day.
 Cardio workouts like running, jump roping, bicycling and kickboxing elevate the heart rate to a level which supports maximum calorie burning.